Grammage: Conversion between British basis weights, American basis weights, and grammage

-Using British basis sizes and the 500‑sheet basis‑ream (a traditional British basis‑ream size that coincides with the modern standard definition of 'ream'), and with the help of the aforementioned conversion formulae or conversion factors, it is possible to express the paper weights of different types of paper in everyday life using British units of basis weight: the typical photocopier paper that is used as all‑purpose paper is 171/4 or 193/4lb large post (70 or 80gsm); personal and business letter paper, especially that with engraved letterheads, is typically 243/4–291/2lb large post (100–120gsm); greetings cards are usually 851/4–1063/4lb double crown (200–250gsm); newspaper paper is typically 15–231/2lb double crown (35–55gsm); business cards are usually 128–1491/4lb double crown (300–350gsm); two‑ply toilet rolls and paper kitchen towels are 73/4lb double crown (31gsm) (both layers combined) and 17lb double crown (40gsm), respectively; and the typical department‑store wrapping paper is commonly 461/2–65lb double imperial (50–70gsm).
-In the traditional British system, large post, double crown, and double imperial are common British basis sizes for writing paper, printing paper and other paper that is not writing or wrapping paper, and wrapping paper, respectively.
+Using British basis sizes and the 500‑sheet basis‑ream (a traditional British basis‑ream size that coincides with the modern standard definition of 'ream'), and with the help of the aforementioned conversion formulae or conversion factors, it is possible to express the paper weights of different types of paper in everyday life using British units of basis weight: the typical photocopier paper that is used as all‑purpose paper is 171/4 or 193/4lb large post (70 or 80gsm); personal and business letter paper, especially that with engraved letterheads, is typically 243/4–291/2lb large post (100–120gsm); greetings cards are usually 851/4–1063/4lb double crown (200–250gsm); newspaper paper is typically 15–231/2lb double crown (35–55gsm); business cards are usually 128–1491/4lb double crown (300–350gsm); two‑ply toilet rolls and paper kitchen towels are 73/4lb double crown (31gsm) (Note: For example, Kleenex toilet paper) (both layers combined) and 17lb double crown (40gsm), (Note: For example, a paper kitchen towel) respectively; and the typical department‑store wrapping paper is commonly 461/2–65lb double imperial (50–70gsm).
+(Note: For example, wrapping paper) In the traditional British system, large post, double crown, and double imperial are common British basis sizes for writing paper, printing paper and other paper that is not writing or wrapping paper, and wrapping paper, respectively.
 '500' is omitted because it is clear from the context that a 'ream' is 500 sheets.